ezzye/dogshit/README.md

 added to this file.
 Confirm with `y` to store the pattern so future runs recognise it.
 You can also edit the YAML manually if needed.

+#### Editing via the web interface

+The frontend loads rules from `bankcleanr/data/heuristics.yml` by default.
+Upload a JSONL transaction file, then adjust or add regex patterns in the table.
+Click **Save** to send a `POST` request to `/heuristics` which persists the rule in the application's SQLite database.

 ## Building standalone executables

 Run `scripts/build_exe.sh` to create single-file binaries for Linux, macOS and